jncraton/architecture-cpsc2420/lectures/04-floating-point.md

 - How can we represent fractional numbers?
 - We could simply assign a decimal point location to integers
-- A Fixed point approach limits space and precision when dealing with large and small numbers
+- A fixed point approach limits space and precision when dealing with large and small numbers

 Floating Point
 --------------